All tours on this holiday have now departed. Future departure dates will be confirmed in due course.

 Accompanied by expert Nicholas Merchant

-Join Nicholas Merchant, Chairman of the Art Fund West Yorkshire Fundraising Committee, who will draw on his expertise in antiques to deliver a convivial weekend exploring the great country houses of Derbyshire and the beauty of the Peak District, complete with illustrative and illuminating lectures.
+Join Nicholas Merchant, Former Chairman of the Art Fund West Yorkshire Fundraising Committee, who will draw on his expertise in antiques to deliver a convivial weekend exploring the great country houses of Derbyshire and the beauty of the Peak District, complete with illustrative and illuminating lectures.

 Day 1: Arrive independently at the Old Hall Hotel from 15.00.
 This evening there will be a welcome reception, private dinner with wine and an introductory talk by Nicholas Merchant - 'The 6th Duke of Devonshire and the building of Chatsworth'.